git-town/git-town/documentation/commands/git-hack.md

-Syncs the given parent branch (default: main branch), forks a new feature branch with the given name off it, pushes the new feature branch to the remote repository, and brings over all uncommitted changes to the new feature branch,
+Syncs the given parent branch (default: main branch), forks a new feature branch with the given name off it, pushes the new feature branch to the remote repository, and brings over all uncommitted changes to the new feature branch.

 #### OPTIONS